 I don’t often plan trips that are solely centered on what my child would like, but a visit to Buena Park is what most kids would plan if they had the opportunity to plan their own dream vacation.
-With fantastic options for dinner entertainment and wholesome family fun at Knott’s Berry Farm, everyone will be happy, especially the kids!
-Which parents, we all knows mean we will also be happy at the end of the day.
+Read on to find out more about the super fun things to do in Buena Park CA.

 Where is Buena Park?